Effective Date: March 16, 2020

 Web Beacons.
 Pages of our Site and our emails may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags and single-pixel gifs) that permit us, for example, to count users who have visited those pages or opened an email and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity).

 Pixel Tracking.
 In addition to using Cookies, the Site may employ “pixel tracking”, a common process which may be used in connection with advertisements on other sites.
 Pixel tracking involves the use of pixel tags that are not visible to the user and consist of a few lines of computer code.
 Pixel tracking measures the effectiveness of advertisements and compiles aggregate and specific usage statistics.
 A “pixel tag” is an invisible tag placed on certain pages of websites that is used to track an individual user’s activity.
 We may access these pixel tags to identify activity and interests that may allow us to better match our goods, services, and other offers with your interests and needs.
 For example, if you visit our Site from an advertisement on another website, the pixel tag will allow the advertiser to track that its advertisement brought you to the Site.
 If you visit our Site, and we link you to another website, we may also be able to determine that you were sent to and/or transacted with a third-party website.
-This data is collected for use in our marketing and research.
+This data is collected for use in our marketing, research, and other activities.

 GIF.
 We may use tiny images known as clear GIFs to track behavior of users, including statistics on who opens our emails.